 You witness tremendous growth personally and professionally, and you can grow so much as a leader.
 More often than not, you will have the opportunity to try roles in different departments; since startup cultures are usually very open, gaining an understanding of the full context of a business is also more accessible.

 The environment is fast, sometimes drastic, but conducive to opportunities for growth and learning.
-You can find incredible fulfilment—whether that comes from accomplishing something, working for a common cause, having the trust of your colleagues or simply in helping others.
+You can find incredible fulfillment—whether that comes from accomplishing something, working for a common cause, having the trust of your colleagues, or simply in helping others.
 I believe all of this is highly accessible with a tech career path.

 Do you see a lack of female presence at your startup?
 If so, how do you think this could be changed?